Careers in Yellowstone

 “I like to say that Xanterra changed my diaper so to speak professionally,” Smith laughed.
 “My time with Xanterra is what made me the person I am today professionally and definitely helped me get to where I am.”

 Yellowstone can be a rough lifestyle adjustment for anyone who comes to work in the park, and sometimes it’s not the best fit.
 Casey said her first season in the park was “challenging,” but growing to love the place that would become her home was easy, with friends and special experiences to help her along.

 “Until we connect either with other people or to the park itself, it’s not very significant,” Casey explained.
 “But as soon as that happens, whether it’s meeting that one good friend or having an incredible backcountry (or overnight camping) experience, or seeing your first baby bison; I think it takes some kind of connection for you to really say, ‘okay, this is where I wanna be.’”

-If you are interested in a season in Yellowstone, or seeking a long-time career, please visit our jobs page to view multiple positions and learn more about working in the park.
+If you are interested in a season in Yellowstone, or seeking a long-time career, please visit our website to learn more about living, working, and exploring in the park.